 - Do not give babies bottle with sweet drinks at night, as baby bottle tooth decay is very common.
 Encourage babies to finish their drinks before they go to sleep.

-At Adventure Dental, we offer careful pediatric dental treatment to keep your children happy and healthy.
+At Adventure Dental and Orthodontics, we offer careful pediatric dental treatment to keep your children happy and healthy.
 Treatment is focused on issues affecting children’s teeth and teaching them the importance of how to keep their teeth healthy and introduce them to how they can make sure they practice good oral hygiene for a lifetime.
 What’s more?
 February is the perfect time to schedule a dental appointment for your little one, especially given that Valentine’s Day is so close.

 Interesting in learning more about oral hygiene for baby teeth, or maybe your child(ren) is past due for a dental checkup and cleaning?
-Schedule an appointment today by calling Adventure Dental at (661) 276-8755 and
+Schedule an appointment today by calling Adventure Dental and Orthodontics at (661) 276-8755 and